-Welcome!
-Our lab investigates how biotic and abiotic factors shape rapid adaptation in ecological communites.
+In the Tseng lab we investigate the evolutionary and ecological processes underlying adaptation to changing environments.
 We test ecological and evolutionary theory using laboratory and field experiments with freshwater communities, and with insects and their parasites.
-Our goal is to build a predictive framework for understanding how communities respond ecologically and evolutionarily to rapid environmental change.
+Our goal is to build a predictive framework for understanding how communities adapt to rapid environmental change.
 See more here.

 Michelle Tseng, Ph.D

 Departments of Botany and Zoology,